Path length: 7 miles

 County: Jewell, Republic (KS) / Nuckolls (NE)

-5 tornadoes are a part of the SPC Database for September 18, 1986.
+Five tornadoes are a part of the SPC Database for September 18, 1986.
 We look at the strongest, an F3 that traveled from Jewell and Republic Counties in KS into Nuckolls County, NE.
 It hit the town of Hardy, NE.
-This is a discrepancy on the path length of this tornado.
+There is a discrepancy on the path length of this tornado.
 The SPC and NCDC Databases along with Thomas Grazulis in Significant Tornadoes, lists a path of 7 miles.
 Yet, the September 1986 Storm Data Publication states the path was 13 miles.
-The tornado moved 6 miles in KS and 7 in NE.
+The tornado moved six miles in KS and seven in NE.

 Grazulis mentions this was probably an F4.